fluid-project/infusion-docs/Builder.md

 <table>
 <tr><td><code>options</code></td><td>(Object) The configuration options for the builder.
 See <a href="#options">Options</a> below for more information.</td></tr>
 </table>
+where `options` is a JavaScript object containing information configuring your builder.

 ### Return Value ###